 This gender pay gap is representative of the gap across many businesses in the engineering and industrial markets and reflects wider issues for our industries.
-Globally, women represent only one fifth of employees in the oil and gas sector and in the UK only 15% of all undergraduates in engineering are women.
-The UK also has the lowest percent of female engineering professionals in Europe at less than 10%.
-In EnerMech UK 18% of employees are female across our senior management, project management, engineering and other technical positions.
+Globally, women represent only one fifth of employees in the oil and gas sector and in the UK only 18% of all undergraduates in engineering are women.
+The UK also has the lowest percent of female engineering professionals in Europe at less than 11%.
+In EnerMech UK 14% of employees are female across our senior management, project management, engineering and other technical positions.

-Our support to improving on these statistics extends to the grass roots, including sponsoring and supporting the encouragement of STEM (Science, Technology, Engineering and Maths) subjects in schools and universities and hosting of Girls in Energy Days at our Aberdeen headquarters.
-It is hoped that these initiatives will encourage more females into engineering.
+Our support for improving these statistics extends to the grassroots level, including sponsoring and supporting the encouragement of STEM (Science, Technology, Engineering, and Mathematics) subjects in schools and universities.
+The aim is to encourage more females to pursue careers in engineering.

-EnerMech Chief HR Officer, Phil Ogden stated "The focus on reviewing and addressing the impact of the gender pay gap on our business will continue through 2024.
-We are working hard to bring gender balance to our workforce and we have seen an increase in the proportion of females in key roles this year.
-We will be doubling down on our efforts to increase the percentage of females working in upper, lower middle and lower hourly quartile roles in the coming year.
-Managers recognise the importance of paying people equally in the same job roles and we will continue to support the UK Government's initiative to reduce the gender pay gap.
-As an organization we operate in over 24 countries, employing over 4000 people and are committed to diversity, equity and inclusion in all areas where we can exert control."
+The Chief HR Officer, Phil Ogden stated, "Addressing the impact of the gender pay gap on our business will remain a key focus through 2025.
+We are working hard to bring gender balance to our workforce, and we have seen an increase in the proportion of females in key roles this year.
+In the coming year, we will be doubling down on our efforts to increase the percentage of females working in upper, lower-middle, and lower hourly quartile roles.
+Managers recognize the importance of paying people equally in the same job roles, and we will continue to support the UK Government's initiative to reduce the gender pay gap.
+As an organization operating in over 26 countries, we are committed to diversity, equity, and inclusion in all areas where we can exert control."